Meet Adyn, he is7-Years-Old and currently battling pre-B cell acute lymphoblastic leukemia!

 On June 26th, Adyn received his first radiation treatment to his left eye.
 Adyn received 7 treatments in total with the last being on July 5th.
 On August 5th, Adyn had a double lumen catheter placed in the jugular vein in his neck.
 While inpatient at John Hopkin’s All Children’s, Adyn’s T-cells were collected for Car T over a period of several days.
 At this time, Adyn’s T-cells have been sent off to be manufactured.
 Tentatively, Adyn is scheduled to get a PICC line placed on September 9th.
 He will then receive chemotherapy for 4 days outpatient in St. Petersburg.
 The purpose of this chemotherapy is to suppress his bone marrow to make room for his new cells.
 On September 17th, Adyn is tentatively scheduled to be admitted to receive his T-Cells.
 Adyn is expected to be inpatient at John Hopkin’s All Children’s for approximately 2 weeks at this time so he can be monitored for side effects from the therapy.

 Adyn continues to have a positive warrior attitude and just celebrated his 7th birthday in June!
 We pray every single day that Car T will finally be Adyn’s cure.
-We are hopeful that Adyn will be able to attend a portion of 2nd grade this upcoming school earth year and that he will be back on the soccer field real soon!
+We are hopeful that Adyn will be able to attend a portion of 2nd grade and that he will be back on the soccer field real soon!
 As a family, we continue to push through every long and tough day because we will go to the end of the to find a cure for Adyn!
 We are VERY thankful for every single day!